 Terms

 Idle mode: Function Compute supports the idle mode feature.
-After the idle mode feature is enabled, elastic instances and GPU-accelerated instances in Function Compute are classified into active and idle instances based on whether they are processing requests.
+When this feature is enabled, CPU and GPU-accelerated instances are classified as either active or idle, depending on whether they are processing requests.

-Execution duration: Instances in Function Compute can be used in provisioned and on-demand modes.
-Measurement of execution duration of instances differs between the preceding two modes.
+Execution duration: Instances in Function Compute can operate in both provisioned and on-demand modes.
+The measurement of execution duration differs between these two modes.
 For more information, see Instance types and usage modes.

 On-demand mode: Function Compute automatically allocates and releases function instances.
 The billing of an on-demand function instance starts when the function instance starts to execute requests and ends when the requests are executed.